Formula One Group research snapshot

 ai Confidence

 High for reported operating data, share-count arithmetic, security identity, and published risk factors.
-Medium for valuation ranges and technical levels because the latest verified price was July 8 and forward rights economics, calendar changes, and market multiples can shift quickly.
+Medium for valuation ranges and technical levels because the last verified close was July 31, Q2 2026 earnings arrive August 6, and forward rights economics, calendar changes, and market multiples can shift quickly.

 investment Certainty